Emotional abuse is the poor relation. Hypnotherapy could help to put it right

 If you suffered emotional abuse as a child and are still suffering from anxiety, anger, depression and poor self-esteem then hypnotherapy could help you.
 If you’re fed up of wrecking relationships or are tired of using alcohol and/or drugs to dull the pain then hypnotherapy could help to provide a better solution.
 You can recover I’d be glad to help you.

 Stop telling yourself that ‘other people had it worse’ or that you ‘should be over it by now’.
 It hasn’t helped you, has it?
 Bullying yourself and belittling your experiences only makes things worse.
+I’ll teach you how to use self-compassion and kindness to achieve those goals which cruelty and self-criticisms haven’t managed to bring into being.
 Get in touch.
 Let’s deal with it once and for all.

 Get in touch and we’ll discuss how hypnotherapy could help you